cronosun/atrofac/README.md

 # atrofac

-A library and a command line application to control the power plan, and the fan curve (CPU & GPU) of Asus Zephyrus G14 Devices (might also work with other devices that use the Armoury Crate Service).
+A library and a command line application to control the power plan, and the fan curve (CPU & GPU) of Asus Zephyrus G14 devices (might also work with other devices that use the Armoury Crate Service).
 Fanless mode is possible as long as the GPU & CPU temperatures are not too hot (even on battery).

 ## WARING / DISCLAIMER